 "Well, I found your comments very interesting," notes a colleague after you've finished your report.
-"Her suggestions are not feasible, but they are truly original, and what I also missed was a certain order of thought.
+"Your suggestions are not feasible, but really original.
+And what I also missed was a certain order of your thoughts.

 It was all confused, I could hardly follow you.
-But you put it well.
-"Such odd statements are uncomfortable, you do not even know what to say to them, and that is often the purpose of the" poisoned "compliment, and they're supposed to compliment you so you can do not realize that you are actually being attacked.
+But you have well worded.
+"Such erratic statements are unpleasant, one does not know what to say.
+And that is often the intention of the "poisoned" compliment.
+You're supposed to be complimented so you do not realize you're being attacked.

 Fear of open criticism

 In everyday professional life such "poisoned compliments" occur quite often.
 The reason: Your interlocutor does not dare to openly criticize you - but what he actually wants.
-That's why he uses a more or less concealed barb in his praise.
+Therefore, he builds in his praise a more or less hidden barb.
 But why this camouflage?
 There are two different reasons for this: